TobMoeller/tm-portfolio/README.md

 You can add additional pages to the `pages`folder, but there is no automated navigation for it and the project is build with a one page layout in mind.

-This however is the place where you can change pagespecific Metainformation by adding some of the following possible props to the `<SEO />` component: _title, description, image, article_.
+This however is the place where you can change pagespecific metainformation by adding some of the following possible props to the `<SEO />` component: _title, description, image, article_.

 ## Sections